rogsme/yams.media/content/config/qbittorrent.md

 [![qbittorrent-2](/pics/qbittorrent-2.png)](/pics/qbittorrent-2.png)

 You'll notice qBitorrent has A TON of settings you can change.
-First, go to the "BitTorrent" tab, check the "When ratio reaches" checkbox and set it to 0
+First, go to the "BitTorrent" tab, check the "When ratio reaches" checkbox, and set it to 0

 ### Is this a dick move?